hexian000/kcptun-libev/README.md

 - Dynamic DNS aware: Dynamic IP addresses can be resolved automatically.
 - Configurable: When used with other encryption (e.g., udp2raw, WireGuard), built‐in encryption can be disabled or omitted at build time.
 - Portable: Compliant with ISO C; supports both GNU/Linux and POSIX APIs.
 - Long-Term Supported: Follow the latest releases of the dependent projects.
-Even if we don't make any changes, the binary release will be rebuilt at least once a year.
+Even if we don't make any changes, the binary release may be rebuilt irregualrly.

 kcptun-libev is extremely lightweight.
 The main executable is ~200 KiB on most platforms\*, with low CPU usage and memory footprint.